 Find out more

 Everything about our lives has changed extremely rapidly, it’s entirely normal to feel anxious.
 In fact, the majority of us will have heightened symptoms of anxiety right now.
-You’re not alone in feeling anxious, and in response, a number of mental health charities have developed guides and suggestions to help you deal with the current situation.
+You’re not alone in feeling anxious and we recommend you start by seeing the help and resources available on the University’s Wellbeing pages listed above.
+If you would prefer to seek external guidance and support, a number of mental health charities have developed guides and suggestions to help you deal with the current situation.

 • Anxiety UK